ZaydShabazAli/SC1015MiniProject/README.md

 # Rape-Reported in India Repository

 ## About:
-This is a mini project for SC1015 (Introduction to Data Science and Artificial Intelligence) which focuses the prediction of number of rape reported all 35 states of India from 2001-2010 using a trifactor approach: Police Complaints, Persons, Arrested for Rape, Police Corruption, and Police Strength.
+This is a mini project for SC1015 (Introduction to Data Science and Artificial Intelligence) which focuses the prediction of number of rape reported all 35 states of India from 2001-2010 using a 6-factor approach: Police Complaints, Persons Arrested for Rape, Police Corruption, Kidnapping & Abduction, Police Strength, and Escapes from Police Custody.

 The mini project implements the data pipeline (except Ethical Consideration): Sample Collection, Data Preparation, Exploratory Analysis, Analytic Visualisation, Algorithmic Optimisation, Information Presentation, and Ethical Consideration.